Main Content

 Mobility International USA: This resource provides accessibility guidance and country specific information for travelers with disabilities.
 Search by disability, destination, audience, etc. in order to gain a better understanding, read personal stories, and devise a strategy for your planned experience abroad.

-International students CAN study abroad.
+International and/or immigrant students CAN study abroad.
 In fact, studying abroad is cheaper for international students than taking classes on campus.
 Rather than paying out-of-state tuition, they pay a program fee, which is similar to the cost of in-state tuition.

 Resources